 How Much Does Uber Cost?

-- Time in the vehicle: The amount of time you’re actually in the vehicle charged by the minute
+- Time in the vehicle: The amount of time you’re actually in the vehicle charged by the minute.
+This way, your driver gets compensated if they have to drive you a short distance in rush hour traffic, for instance.

 - Distance traveled: How far the vehicle traveled during your trip charged by the mile